-Transbay Terminal / Caltrain Downtown Extension / Redevelopment Project EIS/EIR compensation if its space were made temporarily or permanently unavailable.
+Greyhound, a private bus company and package delivery service, has invested extensively in the current Transbay Terminal, making major tenant improvements to its bus deck area.
+In exchange, Greyhound was given a long-term lease with buy-back provisions that require its compensation if its space were made temporarily or permanently unavailable.
 Greyhound is the only operator in the Terminal with a long-term lease, with nearly 20 years remaining.
 Greyhound relocated to the Transbay Terminal from its former terminal on Sixth Street because of the regional transit connections offered.
 While it does not keep statistics, the carrier believes that many of its passengers travel to and from the Terminal area on other public transit services.
 Greyhound currently operates from an island on the second level bus deck and makes extensive use of the ramp structures from the freeway into the Terminal.
 Greyhound operates about 86 buses per day, with additional service during peak and holiday periods; approximately 100,000 annual passengers are served at Greyhound's Transbay Terminal location.
 The current bus island accommodates 13 over-the-road coaches in a parallel configuration.
-Greyhound does not store buses in the Terminal nor does it plan to increase its level of service but it sorely needs added space to provide passenger amenities, including ticketing, waiting and retail areas.
-A new multi-modal transit terminal that improves space utilization for all operators would meet these needs.
+Greyhound does not store buses in the Terminal nor does it plan to increase its level of service but it has needs for added space to provide passenger amenities, including ticketing, waiting and retail areas.
+A new multi-modal transit terminal that improves space utilization for all operators would meet these needs